Check out the latest Band & Guard Newsletter here!

 Q: What musical skills can I expect to learn as part of the Freeman Percussion Program?

 A: Expect to learn how to have a great time making music with your friends!
-Specifically, all percussionists will learn the Essential Rudiments and all major scales on keyboards 2 octaves.
+Specifically, all percussionists will learn the Essential Rudiments on snare drum, all major scales on keyboards 2 octaves, and basic techniques on timpani.
+Beyond this, percussionists will also gain experience playing auxiliary percussion instruments.
+Students will have opportunities to develop skills both in solo and ensemble contexts.

-Q: Am I required to participate in the All Region Audition?
+Q: Am I required to participate in the All Region Audition Process?

 A: Yes, not only is this part of the requirement for each school year, but this also factors into your Marching Band Percussion Audition for the following school year.
-Extenuating circumstances may be at the discretion of the band directors.
-All auditioning students will be assigned selections on snare, timpani and marimba using each students’ PERSONAL sticks and mallets.
+All students will perform the freshmen cut of each all region etude for a performance evaluation at the end of the first semester.
+All auditioning students will be assigned selections on snare, timpani, two-mallet marimba, and four-mallet marimba using each students’ PERSONAL sticks and mallets.

 Q: What does the timeline for the percussion program at Freeman look like?